DISCLAIMER: The M*A*S*H characters are

 "I wasn't aware you were

-neck.
+supposed to be."
+He nuzzled her neck.
 "I guess I can't believe he'd

-make so much about sex."
+make so much fuss about sex."

-"Not just that.
-It was about you, too.
-He asked me if I'd ever cheated on
+about you, too.
+He asked me if I'd ever cheated on Donald.
+I told him the

 He remembered that night in

 the hut in Korea.
-The way they'd held
+The way they'd held each other.
+The way he'd run later.
+And

-the way to now, to Richmond.
+yet something had clicked and held—all the way to now, to Richmond.
 "He

 must hate me."